BlueBrain/Currentscape/README.md

             "units": "[mM]",
             "_comment4": "if True, reorder currents with decreasing order", "reorder": true,
             "_comment5": "is not set by default.
-The ions concentration names should appear in the same order as in the ions argument. is mandatory if ['show']['legend'] is true", "names": [
+The ions concentration names should appear in the same order as in the ions argument.
+Is mandatory if ['show']['legend'] is true", "names": [
                 "cai",
                 "ki",